Frequently Asked Questions

 To price shop at a glance go to our home page on this site, look on the right sidebar for "Mortuary price survey".
 Click on the section of the state you live in and begin comparison shopping.

-Even if the items you want to buy are not listed you can still tell which funeral home charges a lot less than others and if their prices are presented in a clear and ethical way.
+Even if the services you want to buy are not listed you can still tell which funeral home charges a lot less than others and if their prices are presented in a clear and ethical way.

 Will you help me do a family-directed funeral?